-However, on September 16, South Africa's president Cyril Ramaphosa announced that the country will open to business travellers and tourists from October 1st.
+However, on November 11, president Cyril Ramaphosa announced that it will start welcoming travellers from low-risk countries.
 All visitors will have to present a negative COVID-19 test that was taken within 72 hours before departure or quarantine on arrival.

 Unfortunately, many of your favourite destinations are closed to tourists for the foreseeable future, but don't worry, we've compiled a list of all the European Countries that are Open for Tourists.
 Take a look to see where you can travel to now.
 Also check out our State of Travel Blog to keep up to date with travel changes in countries.
 Alternatively, you can also check out our list of Museums and Attractions You Can Visit Virtually to see some of our favourite sights from the comfort of your own home.